STarLo-rd/STarLo-rd.github.io/docs/brandpulse/technical-arch.md

 # Technical Architecture

-Time to peek under the hood of **BrandPulse**—this thing cranks through700,000 tweets a second and turns them into real-time sentiment insights without breaking a sweat.
+Time to peek under the hood of **BrandPulse**—this thing cranks through 700,000 tweets a second and turns them into real-time sentiment insights without breaking a sweat.
 I pieced it together with Node.js, Kafka, and InfluxDB, and here’s how it all flows to handle that kind of madness.

 ## The Big Picture
 BrandPulse is like a well-oiled machine: it generates a ton of fake tweets, streams them fast, ingests the data, and throws it up on a dashboard—all live.
 It’s built to scale up, stay snappy, and not choke when the volume’s insane.
 Check out the flow: